ProlificsPanther/ParsingJSONUsingCFromPanther/README.md

 HTML template is attached to the Panther caller screen via property WEB OPTION->HTML OPTIONs->HTML Template.
 It consist of a JavaScript function called from the on_click property of a push button.
 The function also makes an AJAX call to send JSON data to servicescreen.jam.

 # Servicescreen.html
-Consist of raw MLT property to get the response.
+Consists of raw MLT property to get the response.

 Need a Panther Web 552 Redhat Image?
 [Click Here](https://hub.docker.com/r/prolificspanther/pantherweb "Named link title")